 Introduction

-I awakened about 5 AM, roughly an hour or so early for me.
+This morning, I awakened at about 5 AM, roughly an hour or so early for me.
 I told Mrs. Appalachian Irishman, who was up already, as usual, that I was fine.
-I'd had a dream about Mom (Betty Lou Wood Ferrell, 11/24/1932 - 12/27/2000) and various other family and friends, at the homeplace.
+I dreamed about Mom (Betty Lou Wood Ferrell, 11/24/1932–12/27/2000), other family members, and friends at the homeplace.
 I won't share the details; however, it was neither pleasant nor unpleasant.
 The dream had weird moments.
-I still wonder why I couldn't get the living room curtains (which were green, not antique white) to stay in place properly! (“Antique white,” apparently, is the fancy word for white that has a sandy color to it.)
+I still wonder why I couldn't get the living room curtains (which were green, not antique white) to stay in place properly!
+(Antique white is the fancy word for white that has a sandy color.)

 The discovery of that forgotten document inspired this article.
 My God is bigger than that!
-Please continue reading, to understand.
-This article is deep and theological, in contract to my humorous article yesterday.
+Please continue reading to understand.
+This article is deep and theological, in contrast to my humorous article yesterday.

 2012 Discussion

-Just over ten years ago, in September, 2012, I had browsed upon a website, which has since been renamed, but which is still active.
+Just over ten years ago, in September 2012, I browsed upon a website, which is renamed but still active.
 The renamed website is Pre-Denominational Christianity.
 In 2012, it was named Preacher of Truth.

 My first comment, a simple question, was on 9/11/2012, at 9:14 PM.
 I had asked: